FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 export JWT_SIGNING_KEY=[Default Signing Key]
 ```

+Make sure you restart your microservices after you've set this environment variable.

 ## Product Inventory Integration
-The Product Inventory service endpoint, `/branches/:id/product` has role-based access, so we're going to rework our gateway to pass the user role, which is included in the response we got from the FusionAuth OAuth login flow.
-Before hopping over to the gateway application to make that change, let's first make changes in the Product Inventory service.

-Here's the flow of a request to the inventory API.
+The Product Inventory service endpoint, `/branches/:id/product` has role-based access.
+Previously we were pulling that from a FusionAuth generated JWT, but let's pull it from the JWT created in the gateway now.
+Here's the flow of a request to the Product Inventory.

-{% plantuml source: _diagrams/blogs/jwt-authorization-microservices/inventory-flow.plantuml, alt: "Retrieving the products API." %}
+{% plantuml source: _diagrams/blogs/jwt-authorization-microservices/inventory-flow.plantuml, alt: "Retrieving the Product Inventory." %}

 ### Authorization Middleware